petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-sets/data-set-view-actions.md

    So, if you want to create a button with an action to edit a document, you should use `replace` as the Headless Activation Key.

-   You can find those activation keys through your [API Explorer](../../headless-delivery/consuming-apis/consuming-rest-services.md).
+   Find those activation keys through your [API Explorer](../../headless-delivery/consuming-apis/consuming-rest-services.md).
 See [Use Case: Using Actions to Edit Documents](./using-data-set-view-actions.md#use-case-using-actions-to-edit-documents) to learn more.

    ![Use Headless Activation Keys to link an action to a headless endpoint.](./data-set-view-actions/images/04.png)